algorandfoundation/ARCs/ARCs/arc-draft_action_routing.md

 ### Client Parsing

-A client **MUST** parse the decompiled TEAL to ensure that the firt ten opcodes match the opcodes specified in the TEAL specification. `intcblock` and `bytecblock` opcodes **MUST** be ignored if they are the first or second opcodes executed.
+A client **MUST** parse the decompiled TEAL to ensure that the firt nine lines match the lines specified in the TEAL specification. `intcblock` and `bytecblock` opcodes **MUST** be ignored if they are the first or second opcodes executed.

 The client **MUST** follow the label for a specific action.
 If that label does not exist in the `switch` opcode OR if it leads to the `err` label, then that action is known to not be supported by the TEAL.